Dates: 6/25 - 30, 2017

 Tour Cost: $2,445

-(includes all lodging, all meals, park entrance fees, shuttles prior to and following tour, leaders, trail maps & narratives)
+(Includes all lodging, all meals, park entrance fees, shuttles prior to and following tour, leaders, trail maps and narratives)

 Additional Single Occupancy Lodging Cost: $400

-Yellowstone and Grand Teton National Parks, long regarded as the crown jewels among our national parks and a focal point for us since our earliest days, continues to be an integral component in our hiking trips.
-Our 6-day Yellowstone/Tetons Hike has been structured to capture not only the clearly recognized natural beauty of the Yellowstone Country, but the incredible diversity of this region.
+Yellowstone and Grand Teton National Parks, long regarded as the crown jewels among our national parks and a focal point for us since our earliest days, continue to be integral components in our hiking trips.
+Our six-day Yellowstone/Tetons Hike has been structured to capture not only the clearly recognized natural beauty of Yellowstone Country, but the incredible diversity of this region.

-Our hiking tour assembles in Jackson Hole early morning of Day 1 and we’ll van shuttle to Yellowstone National Park.
-Along the way, we’ll visit Kebler Cascades and hike to Lone Star Geyser, hopefully timed to capture an eruption of this backcountry gem (5 miles).
-It’s then on to Old Faithful where we’ll explore the fascinating thermal features that surround the Inn, including the famous Old Faithful Geyseritself.
+Our hiking tour assembles in Jackson Hole early morning of Day 1, and we’ll van shuttle to Yellowstone National Park.
+Along the way, we’ll visit Kepler Cascades and hike to Lone Star Geyser, hopefully timed to capture an eruption of this backcountry gem (5 miles).
+It’s then on to Old Faithful where we’ll explore the fascinating thermal features that surround the Inn, including the famous Old Faithful Geyser itself.

-We’ll spend a farewell evening at the Jackson Lake Lodge, hike leisurely to Bradley and Taggert Lakes the following day and enjoy our traditional outdoor barbeque lunch at Dornan’s Ranch.
-Then our Yellowstone Grand Tetons National Parks Hiking Tour concludes.
+We’ll spend a farewell evening at the Jackson Lake Lodge.
+We recommend a leisurely hike to Bradley and Taggart Lakes the following day before we enjoy our traditional outdoor barbeque lunch at Dornan’s Ranch.

 |Day 1||Assemble in Jackson and van shuttle to Yellowstone; hike Lone Star Geyser and